robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
 - JMX client URLs can now connect with just hostname:port in the URL.
+The client 'url' property has been renamed 'connection' to reflect that it doesn't just have to be an URL.
 - Introduced a new jmx:service job that exposes attributes and operations of MBeans for getting and setting and invoking by other Oddjob jobs.
 - Introduced a new Invoker interface for more general invocations of